Thanks to clipartguide.com

 BRIER (James H. Brier, Brier's Studio) -- late 1930s at least but he was working as a control clerk @ Raybestos by 1956.
 This picture (thanks to CDPL) is of the Summer Carnival & Electric Show and is likely at the Square Corner Hardware, Linden, owned by Robert and William L. Royer.

-CAMERA CRAFTSMAN -- A long run as a local photography place having been at 227 E. Main early on and 117 S. Washington later.
-1966-1996 with various owners, B. Fred Butz; Mark Romesser; Pat & Bob Cunningham.
-Fairly sure this was in affiliation with Camera Craftsman in Lafayette.
+CAMERA CRAFTSMAN -- long-time photo place first at 227 E. Main and then 117 S. Washington.
+Existed from 1966-1996.
+Those associated with the studio were: B. Fred Butz; Mark Romesser; and Pat & Bob Cunningham.

 CHAMPION -- name is sometimes seen as "Champion" and other times as Champion & Ficken.
 The three ladies in the picture below are unidentified.
 The baby is Zola Ingersoll, but I can not find anything about her to help date the photo, and thus, the photographer.
 The Champion was Allen Champion born probably in Decatur County, Indiana in July of 1852.
 He was a photographer here at least from 1880-1900.
-In 1901, he sold the Champion Gallery but may have been in business in another capacity (see Nicely article).
 By 1910, he lived alone although he was married and had at least one child, possibly more, in Greensburg and working as a photographer.
 He died in Crawfordsville eleven days before Christmas in 1912.
 I'm still working on the Ficken.
 Anyone know?
 Thanks to Suzy A for the refurbishing of the last of the 3 pictures, Mary Ingersol - you rock, Suzy!
 It is assumed that Champion & Beatty is him as well with a partner (thanks, JD for this one)

-The two sisters are Iva LaClare and Ethel May Goff about 1904 ?
-Thanks to Dan Jolley for this nifty pic and a cool look at Champions in C'ville :) Thanks - kz
+to Dan Jolley for this nifty pic and cool look at Champions

 CLARK, H.H.
 (Hiram H) -- Found one picture by this photographer, a young man who is unknown.
 Dan Jolley (on Christmas) sent me his great grandmother, Iva LeClare Goff's picture taken by H.H.
 Clark - thanks, Dan.
 Since she was born in June 1884 and looks to be about 6 months old (love that dress) we now can pinpoint a time frame for HH Clark to have been in business in our fair city from at least 1884 until about 1900 when he went originally to Elwood, then to Indianapolis where he continued his work in photography.
 He was the son of long-time Montgomery County residents, Squire Clark and Elizabeth Jones.
 I suspicion his grandfather is Hiram H. Clark, buried in the Hutton Cemetery here but not sure yet.
 Hiram, the photographer married Bertha Warfield on 14 Feb 1883 in Montgomery County.
 They were the parents of four children who mainly did not marry: Ethel; Mary; Raymond and Wayne.
 Would love to find more on this photographer and thanks so much to Dan for tackling information on him.
 See his obituary here: Clark, Hiram H. Thanks to Jay D Gilliland for more photos :)